7.2.6 A Collapse of Law and Order

 All these factors were present in Iraq after the American invasion, so it was predictable that any new government would face difficulties.

-A government might start out with the best of intentions, to protect both itself and most of the population from the dangers of anarchy – where a few people overturn the rights of the many – but there are drawbacks in using military force when there is a collapse of law and order:
+A government might start out with the best of intentions, to protect both itself and most of the population from the dangers of anarchy – where a few people overturn the rights of the many – but there are drawbacks in using military force amongst civilians, as described later (7.4.1).

 A penal system can deal with conventional criminals, but internal political struggles can only be finally resolved by negotiation: bringing people back into the political process.
 It is obviously preferable to prevent relationships from reaching the point where violence seems like an attractive option.